12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q36

-What was the single common program of the Grand Alliance in the 1971 elections, according to Indira Gandhi?
+What was the main difference in the campaign strategies of the Grand Alliance and Indira Gandhi's Congress(R) in the 1971 elections?

 Answer